A B2B Content Marketing Strategy That Works in 2025

 AI and increased data collection have also made it possible to deliver a highly personalized experience to each individual member of your audience.

-When you have data about demographics, browsing behavior, and previous engagement with your brand, you can use this information to deliver “hyper personalized” content experiences to each user, custom-designed to be as useful and engaging as possible.
+When you have data about demographics, browsing behavior, and previous engagement with your brand, you can use this information to deliver “hyper-personalized” content experiences to each user, custom-designed to be as useful and engaging as possible.

-Further, customers expect personalized conveniences like connected processes (think omnichannel communication), sellers who understand how they want/need to use products and services, and instant, on-demand engagement).
+Customers expect personalized conveniences like connected processes (think omnichannel communication), sellers who understand how they want/need to use products and services, and instant, on-demand engagement).

-As anyone on the sales team knows, it’s making this human connection with someone that can make a sale.
+As anyone on the sales team knows, it’s making this human connection with someone who can make a sale.
 The same is true in content marketing.
-When your content is targeted in its delivery, prioritizes topics that your customers care about, and has responsive design for seamless consumption, you can expect your leads to stick around.
+When your content is targeted in its delivery, prioritizes topics that your customers care about, and has a responsive design for seamless consumption, you can expect your leads to stick around.

 Lead magnets are high-value, usually downloadable assets offered in exchange for a prospective customer’s contact information.
 They typically aim to help prospects solve a problem they’re facing or accomplish an important task.
-When used effectively, lead magnets can increase opt-in rates by up to 85%.
-So those ebooks, whitepapers, and how-to guides you’re already creating as part of your strategy?
-Turn them into lead magnets for even bigger results!

 Your prospective customers won’t know what to do next unless you tell them!
 That’s why calls to action (CTAs) are so important to include in every single piece of content you publish.
-CTAs tell users what the next logical step is that they should take to continue on their buyer journey.
-Check out our guide to optimizing calls to action to develop CTAs that deliver.

 Did you know that content can turn current and prospective customers into brand advocates?
 Think about it: you see content shared on social media every day.
 When your B2B content marketing strategy covers topics that are relevant and interesting to your audience, they are likely to share that content through their own channels.